GoogleChrome/web.dev/src/site/content/en/learn/html/forms/index.md

 form controls that make up that form.

 HTML is powerful.
 This section focuses on the power of HTML, covering what HTML can do without adding JavaScript.
-Using form data client-side to update the UI in some way generally involves JavaScript ([or CSS](https://codepen.io/jcoulterdesign/pen/NOMeEb)), which is not discussed here.
+Using form data client-side to update the UI in some way generally involves [CSS](https://codepen.io/jcoulterdesign/pen/NOMeEb) or JavaScript, which is not discussed here.
 There is an entire [Learn Forms](/learn/forms/) course.
-We won't duplicate all the information from that section here, but we will introduce several form controls and the HTML attributes that empower them.
+We won't duplicate that section here, but we will introduce several form controls and the HTML attributes that empower them.

 With forms, you can enable users to interact with your website or application, validate the information entered, and submit the data to a server.
 HTML attributes can enable requiring the user to select form controls or enter a value.
 HTML attributes can define specific criteria that the value must match to be valid.
-When the user tries to submit the form, all the form control values go through [client-side constraint validation](#), without JavaScript, and can prevent submission until the data matches the required criteria.
+When the user tries to submit the form, all the form control values go through [client-side constraint validation](#) and can prevent submission until the data matches the required criteria; all without JavaScript.
 You can also turn this feature off: setting the [`novalidate`](https://developer.mozilla.org/docs/Web/HTML/Element/form#attr-novalidate) attribute on the `<form>` or, more often, `formnovalidate` on a button, saving the form data for later completion, prevents validation.